Staunton (near Coleford): Surroundings and amenities

 Staunton is known for being surrounded by stones such as the Buckstone, the Suckstone and the Near Hearkening Rock.
 The best-known stone and a local landmark is the Buckstone.
 When Lord Nelson and Lady Hamilton visited Monmouth and district, it was painted white in their honour.
 Up to the middle of the 19th century it used to rock on its base – however, in June 1885 a party of five travelling actors from the London Star Company and the landlord at the Agincourt Inn in Monmouth, having enjoyed an evening of sampling fine wines, managed to dislodge the stone and send it crashing down the slope.
 It split into several pieces, but was hauled back up the hill at great cost and to prevent further vandalism was cemented in place and no longer rocks.

 The Suckstone is reputed to be the largest piece of detached conglomerate or puddingstone rock in England and Wales and has been estimated to weigh maybe 14,000 tons.
 It is possible to climb this huge stone at the bottom right-hand corner.
 According to local myth, those that climb the Suckstone are visited by the mischievous and capricious Fairy of the Rock, who will grant certain visitors superhuman powers.
 Notable people who have encountered this woodland spirit are said to include Victorian artist J. M. W. Turner, during a boyhood visit to the area, and Coleford-born playwright Dennis Potter.

 The Near Hearkening Rock is a large exposed and weathered cliff face of Old Red Sandstone and quartz conglomerate and reputedly was given its name by local gamekeepers who used it to detect poachers in their woods at night, both as an observation platform and as a listening post; it is reputedly possible to detect even a whisper or the slightest movement such are the acoustics in this area while standing with your back to the concave cliff face or on the top of the cliff.

 It is the first village in the Forest of Dean when approached from Monmouthshire, sited high above Monmouth and the River Wye.
 The English-Welsh border and Offa's Dyke Path pass close to the village.
 The Wysis Way runs through the back of Staunton and goes from Monmouth to Gloucester.
 It links up with Offa's Dyke path and the Thames Path.

 In the churchyard is the grave of David Mushet (1772–1847), a noted Scottish metallurgist, who built Darkhill Ironworks and who, with his son, greatly advanced the iron and steel industries.

-Stowfield quarry lies approximately 2km south of the village.
+Stowfield quarry lies approximately 2 km south of the village.